For better or worse, life requires money.

 - Money is not wealth.
 Wealth consists of assets, like property, stock and businesses, which generate income and usually grow over time.

 - To generate wealth you need to first generate money to invest in assets.
-There are two primary ways to get money that you can invest.
-First, earn it and don’t spend it.
+There are two primary ways to get more money.
+First, earn lots of it and don’t spend it.
 That is to say, save.
 And the second is leveraging debt or other people’s money.
 The more money you can get, the more you can invest.

 - There are many ways to make more money.
 Some are simple – marriage, inheritance, luck etc. Be careful of any money plans that sound too good to be true – they usually are.
 The most reliable way to make more money is to create value.
 The more people you can add value to the more money you will make.
 This is especially true where the flow of money is high.